-Objective 5.4 By the Year 2010 2030, any local, state or federal agency which conducts business with the general public shall should be situated in facilities which are within immediate access of a public transit facility.
+Objective 5.4 By the Year 2030, any local, state or federal agency which conducts business with the general public should be situated in facilities which are within immediate access of a public transit facility.

-No Llocal agenciesy which conductings, at a minimum, low volume business within the urban area and with the general public, shall should site new facilities at a location no more than 1000 feet from a bus stop or public transit facility.
+Local agencies conducting, at a minimum, low volume business within the urban area and with the general public, should site new facilities at a location no more than 1000 feet from a bus stop or public transit facility.
 This policy applies equally to schools.
 Federal and state agencies will be informed of this policy and requested to comply.